 Longer fasting periods can potentially increase those benefits, but 12 hours is a great — and safe — place to start before ramping up to extended fasts.

-Most IF studies use schedules 16:8 and 18:6 rather than 12:12.
-That doesn’t mean that 12:12 doesn’t have benefits, just that we don’t know for sure — but we do know from the studies using longer fasts that IF has some associated benefits.
+Most intermittent fasting studies use 16:8 and 18:6 schedules rather than 12:12.
+That doesn’t mean that 12:12 doesn’t have benefits, just that we don’t know for sure — but we do know from the studies using longer fasts that intermittent fasting has some associated benefits.

 It can reduce inflammation, improve your body’s response to insulin, and help you lose weight.
 It may also improve your sleep and lower your risk of chronic diseases such as type 2 diabetes, heart disease, and cancer.[8,9]